thaoc/guessinggame/README.md

 This is a guessing game.
 Actually, it is not a guessing game.
 It is an amazing chocolate factory owned by a man named Wonka.

+I can write to your files, MUAHAHAHAHAHA!
+BDPELC.

 It will think of a random number between 0 and 100, then prompts the user to guess it.